As an agency leader, you’re used to making hard decisions all day long—about your team, your clients, your schedule, and more.

 - The good news: I’ve created a process to make big decisions easier—and I’m sharing it today, free of charge!

 In this article, I’ll share how my big-decision process works.
-Next week, I’ll share 10 real-world examples where I often see your fellow agency owners struggle.
+In my followup article, I share 10 real-world examples where I often see your fellow agency owners struggle.
 You may need to enlist a broader support system—your therapist, financial planner, accountant, and others.
 (Note: If you’re an agency leader who isn’t currently an owner, consider sharing this article with the partners—they might need your help.)

 5-step decision-making process: How does each option make you feel?